By the author of Be Ready for Anything and the online course Bloom Where You’re Planted

 Many of us have stocked our homes to the rafters with beans, rice, bullets, and band-aids.
 Each trip to the store adds more to our stockpiles as we try to get what we need before time runs out.
 Newbie preppers are feeling even more frantic, wondering how to get prepared when each week it takes more money to put less in the grocery cart.
 (If you’re new to preparedness, here’s a little primer with some great links.)

-With the situation looking more grim by the day, it is very clear that stockpiling is not enough.
+But if you read Jose’s article last week about the things he could never have prepared for in Venezuela, it is very clear that merely stockpiling is not enough.
 No matter how many cans of green beans you have stored away, one day they will run out.
 We have become so dependent on the “buy it as you need it” lifestyle that despite our food storage, there are still gaps that must be filled.

-And the only way to fill these gaps is through that which is a step beyond prepping….self sufficiency.
+And the only way to fill these gaps is to take things a step beyond prepping.

-Self sufficiency is defined as the ability to provide for oneself without the help of others.
-No amount of stockpiling gives you true self sufficiency.
-It is a combination of skills, supplies, attitudes and habits that mean the difference between a person with a great pantry and a true survivor.
+Self-reliance is defined as the ability to provide for oneself without the help of others.
+No amount of stockpiling gives you true self-sufficiency.
+That can only be garnered from a combination of skills, supplies, attitudes, and habits that mean the difference between a person with a great pantry and a true survivor.

-- The day the grocery stores close their doors or become so expensive that people cannot afford to shop
+- The grocery stores close their doors or become so expensive that people cannot afford to shop

-- The day that the banks go on an indefinite holiday, after draining depositor savings accounts and pension funds
+- The banks go on an indefinite holiday, after draining depositor savings accounts and pension funds

-- The day that electricity and heat on demand become so expensive that only the wealthy can afford them
+- Electricity and heat on demand become so expensive that only the wealthy can afford them

-- The day that medical care no longer exists for the average person, or is directed by government death panels
+- Medical care no longer exists for the average person

 What would you do if you could never go to a store again?
 If you could never have utilities provided by a supplier again?
 What if you were truly on your own, forever?